 Apply for financial aid early.
-Some types of aid that are awarded on a first-come, first-served basis.
+Some types of aid are awarded on a first-come, first-served basis.

 Financial Aid can only cover classes on your declared degree plan.
 Please see "Check Your Eligibility" for more details.